TheEightBot/enterprise-application-patterns-using-maui/navigation.md

 NavigationService = ViewModelLocator.Resolve\<INavigationService\>();

-This returns a reference to the NavigationService object that\'s stored in the Autofac dependency injection container, which is created by the InitNavigation method in the App class.
+This returns a reference to the NavigationService object that's stored in the Autofac dependency injection container, which is created by the InitNavigation method in the App class.
 For more information, see [Navigating when the app is